wikimedia/mediawiki-extensions-Graph/README.md

 MediaWiki Limn
 ==============

-Zurich Hackathon.
-Limn is a MediaWiki extension that uses Vega JS to visualize almost arbitrary data in almost arbitrary ways.
+`Limn` is a MediaWiki extension that uses `VegaJS` to visualize almost arbitrary data in almost arbitrary ways.

+## History

+* Zurich Hackathon, project started ;
+* London wikimania continue.

 Add to your LocalSettings.php:
 # Installation